-I wanted to start my pictured recount of Japan with a short story, a story about how I was parted from my wallet in a bustling city of over 13 million inhabitants.
-If you’ve never been to Tokyo imagine a city that resembles an ever-moving, oozing anthill of people streaming through subway tubes, tight ticket turnstiles, streets, constricted alleys and huge blocks of people waiting to cross streets like large armies lined up for battle.
+I wanted to start my pictured recount of traveling Japan with a short story, a story about how I was parted from my wallet in a bustling city of over 13 million inhabitants.
+If you’ve never been to Tokyo imagine a city that resembles an ever-moving, oozing anthill of people streaming through subway tubes, tight ticket turnstiles, streets, constricted alleys, and huge blocks of people waiting to cross roads like large armies lined up for battle.
 It seemed this way at any time of the day, the same flow of people bound for their destination — well except for rush hour where that flow probably increased twofold.
-Even with the sheer number of people traversing the city each day there’s no bumping, pushing or yelling.
+Even with the sheer number of people traversing the city each day, there’s no bumping, pushing, or yelling.
 It’s ordered, calm, and polite.

 We arrived at our subway stop, Suidobashi Station, late in the night.
 We stepped off the subway car and into the flow of people up and out to the top floor, out the turnstiles and behold!
 Even at the ungodly hour we were returning home the station was just as packed, but I spotted a humble man in a rickety food cart serving hot soup to those returning home too late to enjoy dinner at the table.
 I saw this man and immediately had the impulse to take his photo as he worked his craft.
 I wanted to seize the rare opportunity to take his picture without anyone else in the frame, and quickly yanked out my phone to capture the moment.